 For decades, procurement and operations teams have operated in a frustrating paradox: while they're responsible for managing supplier relationships and controlling spend, they don't own the most valuable asset generated from these activities – the data.

-Think about it.
 Your procurement team places thousands of orders annually, manages complex supplier relationships, and processes countless invoices.
-Yet most of this critical business intelligence sits fragmented across supplier portals, email threads, and spreadsheets that your organisation doesn't control.
-At best, they can see the invoice analysis within creditors.
-It's like being the coach of a sports team but getting your game stats from the opposing team's scoreboard – you're making strategic decisions based on someone else's version of how you're performing.
+Yet most of this critical business intelligence sits fragmented across supplier portals, email threads, and spreadsheets or buried inside an ERP system.
+At best, they can see the invoice analysis within the creditors.
+It's like being the coach of a sports team but getting your game stats from the opposing team's scoreboard.

 The value of what you are missing out on is about to be multiplied, with the advantages that AI brings.
 Having your own data, in a secure environment that only you can use, is more important than ever before.